Skip to main content

 };

-• sourceContent Description
+• sourceContent Details

-• When sourceType is 0, sourceContent is nil.
+• When sourceType=0, sourceContent is nil.